 - · SafeNet eToken NG OTP

 - · SafeNet eToken Pass

-- Yubikey in OATH mode
+- Yubikey in OATH mode (See Yubikey Enrollment Tools on how to enroll Yubikeys in HOTP mode.)

 - Daplug

 Those tokens can be initialized by privacyIDEA.
 Thus you can be sure, that only you are in possession of the secret seed